Want to learn more about successful soil fertility management?

 In addition to the public seminars, we can also conduct on-farm consultations or private training sessions tailored to meet the specific needs of your organization.

-Here is an overview of what Bill Brush will use in his presentation each day:
+Here is an overview of what will be covered:

 Day 1 - Understanding Micronutrient Needs for Crops and Soils - Why, What Kind and How Much?
 Principlal discussions on boron, iron, manganese, copper, and zinc.